TheeKingZa/FITlicious_Co/README.md

 ## Menu Highlights

-- **Kota (Bunny Chow)**: A South African classic, featuring a hollowed loaf of bread filled with flavorful curries (chicken, beef, lamb, or vegetarian).
+- **Cooked Meals**: A South African classics, (chicken, beef, lamb, or vegetarian).
-- **Loaded Sandwich**: Hearty sandwiches packed with your choice of meats, vegetables, or a mix of both.
+- **Full Chicken**: Grilled Chicken breast, served with a side of rice and vegetables.
+- **Grills & Chips**: Grilled chicken, beef, or lamb served with a side of chips.
-- **Healthy Meals**: Smoothie bowls, salads, quinoa bowls, grilled options, and more.
+- **Food Platters**: Smoothie bowls, salads, quinoa bowls, grilled options, and more.
 - **Snacks**: Energy bars, fruit platters, and trail mix packs.

 ---